intel/sgx-emm/README.md

 		- vDSO user handler should ensure it re-enters enclave with the original TCS and on the same OS thread.
 		- To avoid potential deadlocks, no other mutex/lock should be used in this path from user handler to first phase exception handler inside enclave.
 5. Not optimized for performance
-6. No extensive validation, failure or incorrect error codes possible for corner cases.

 Notes on Intel SDK specific implementation
 -----------------------------------------
 1. Intel SDK RTS abstraction layer mutex implementation is a spinlock because there is no built-in OCalls for wait/wake on OS event.
-2. Intel SDK signing tool reserves all unused address space as guard pages, leaving no space for user allocation.
-In this implementation, we simply changed tRTS to leave majority of that space as free.
-In future, we may need change the signing tool to encode this info in the metadata.
-3. Currently API tests are built with Intel SDK thus located in [Intel SDK repo](https://github.com/intel/linux-sgx/external/sgx-emm/api_tests).
+2. Currently API tests are built with Intel SDK thus located in [Intel SDK repo](https://github.com/intel/linux-sgx/external/sgx-emm/api_tests).
 Though most of tests are RTS independent, the TCS related tests use hardcoded Intel thread context layout info.
+The random allocation test cases use Intel SDK sgx_read_rand for random number generation.